radnan/rdn-doctrine/README.md

 );
 ~~~

 Configuring an entity manager is as simple as that!
 Here we've configured an entity manager with the name **App**.
-Aassuming our module name is also **App** the library will set you up with some sane defaults, all of which you can override.
+Assuming our module name is also **App** the library will set you up with some sane defaults, all of which you can override.

 By default, the manager will expect your entities to live inside the `App\Entity` namespace (or more generally `<MANAGER-NAME>\Entity`).